DRCMR Logo 300px Color

 Movement Disorders

-We apply computational models of learning and decision-making to probe disease-induced changes in brain and behavior.
-Traditionally, clinical neuroimaging has often taken a predominantly descriptive approach, describing that there is a change in brain or behavior observed in the disorder.
+We apply computational models of learning and decision-making to probe disease-induced changes in brain and behaviour.
+Traditionally, clinical neuroimaging has often taken a predominantly descriptive approach, describing that there is a change in brain or behaviour observed in the disorder.
 Computational neurology goes one step further: We create computer algorithms that mimic how the function under investigation might be solved by the brain.
-If such a model then fits to the observed behavior and neural activity, we can infer that the brain (approximately) uses the kind of algorithm we defined in the model.
+If such a model then fits to the observed behaviour and neural activity, we can infer that the brain (approximately) uses the kind of algorithm we defined in the model.
 Observing which parameters of the model are changed in the disease can then lead to a mechanistic understanding, explaining not only that there are disease-induced changes, but how the changes occur at the neural and symptomatic level.

-Key projects
+Key Projects

 Unravelling altered network dynamics in the mid-brain and striatum in Parkinson's disease with ultra-high field MRI